mcagriaksoy/pytrack-accelerometer/README.md

 # pytrack-accelerometer

-Get accelerometer signals from pytrack and process via pycom
+This code block is using to get accelerometer signals from pytrack modude which fit on Pycom board.

 #main code block can be found in RBG.py